IFabrice/Comp-Networks/hw-network-layer/README.md

      (i.e., routers) did the ICMP echo response pass through?

- 14. For each part of this problem, run the given command from `h1`, look at the Wireshark capture, and then respond with 1) the host or router the sent the ICMP error and 2) a *brief* description of why the ICMP error was sent.
+ 14. For each part of this problem, run the given command from `h1`, look at the Wireshark capture, and then respond with 1) the host or router that sent the ICMP error and 2) a *brief* description of why the ICMP error was sent.
 For example, if the ICMP message is "port unreachable", do not write "port unreachable" but rather "the host was not listening on the